kachick/striuct/lib/striuct/classmethods/README.md

 Note
 =====

-This dir's tree is diveded under roles/features.
+This dir's tree is divided under roles/features.
 Not only divided by CONSTANT names.

 CONSTANT